rvanbruggen/HackoladeGitTestRepo/README.md

 * in the ERD of Clone1, we move the `Testcollection1` entity and the `Testcollection2` entity to the right of the diagram.
 We commit this change, and push it to the remote.
 * in Clone 2, we have to pull first, and then try to push our earlier change to the remote.
 A conflict will occur, but it will be automatically resolved. _We *sometimes* have to commit the automatically resolved change with a commit message._

+# Part 3: Scenario 2 - Small, conflicting change to the data model with manual resolution

+We will make sure that both Clone1 and Clone2 are fully up-to-date and in sync with the Github remote.
+Then, we proceed as follows:
+* in Clone 1, we will add a new property `Score1` (Numeric) to the `Movies` collection.
+We will commit that change, but not push it yet.
+* Switching to Clone 2, we will add a new property `Score2` (Numeric) to the `Movies` collection.
+We will commit that change, and immediately push it.
+Therefore, the later change will have been synced to the remote, and the earlier change to the datamodel is still committed to Clone1 - but not yet synced to the remote.
+* We Switch to Clone 1, and push our commit to the remote.
+We will then find that we cannot immediately push: we have to pull first, to get the latest version of the model from the remote.
+After doing so, we can push the `Score2` change, and it will show us a conflict resolution screen.
+We can then solve the conflict.
+Once we resolve the conflict and push it into the remote, we will find that the model now has two additional `Score` attributes, 1 and 2.

+Note that in this case, we chose to keep both Score1 and Score2 attributes in the data model.
+This would of course not always be true.
+In the conflict resolution screen, we can choose to keep only one of the `Score` attributes and allow only that one  to survive.

 # Part 4: Scenario 3 - Large, (feature) branch based change to the data model using pull request